Gekinzen/zen_barebone_alpha_development/README.md

 ---

-## Upcoming alpha — coming soon
+## Upcoming features — coming soon

-Next items planned for the alpha series.
+Items planned for the next release.
 Order is approximate; some may shuffle based on user feedback.

 ### Wrong-password feedback